SkyeWint/TwitchPlays/README.md

 py -m pip install pynput
 py -m pip install requests
 py -m pip install pygame
 py -m pip install tk
+py -m pip install gtts
-py -m pip install mutagen
+py -m pip install pyttsx3

-Note: Audio files such as meow1 to meow17 mp3 files are not included in the repository.
+Note: Audio files are included in the repository and are obtained from free sources under a creative commons 0 license, requiring no accredation or royalties.

 Once Python is set up, simply change the Twitch username (or Youtube channel ID) in TwitchPlays_Main.py, and you SHOULD be ready to go.